Gov't to Enforce Toughest Level 4 Social Distancing for Capital Region

-The government will transition Seoul and surrounding regions into the new social distancing scheme starting on Monday, applying the highest Level Four.
+On Friday the government announced that Seoul and surrounding regions will transition into the new social distancing scheme starting on Monday, applying the highest Level Four.

-According to the Central Disaster and Safety Countermeasures Headquarters on Friday, that will mean private gatherings will remain limited to four people until 6 p.m., after which the cap will only permit up to two people.
+According to the Central Disaster and Safety Countermeasures Headquarters, that will mean private gatherings will remain limited to four people until 6 p.m., after which the cap will only permit up to two people.

 No exemption will be given to those who have completed COVID-19 vaccinations.